 And then we have the other organizations, that we shall call Exhibit B. In the Exhibit B organizations, project success usually depends on several layers of Managers, rather than the nominal Project Managers.
 These other layers are directing or controlling Time, Cost, Scope and Talent (and other factors).
 They leave the PM to be a mere implementer; despite his or her best efforts.
 The result: Poor PM Performance, and Executive Managers, who blame the practice of PM, rather than their misplaced authority.

-Who Sets Time, Budget, Scope and Talent?
+Who really manages: Who Sets Time, Budget, Scope and Talent?

 Some of those Exhibit B organizations depend more on team heroics than deft management.
 Too often, Project Managers are identified after timelines and budgets are set; scope is never quite “nailed down”.
 Not only that, promised talent never appears, while cherished talent disappears.
 Much to the chagrin of PMs, requests for some flexibility somewhere are met with the classic excuse: “we just have to do more with less”.
 This almost always results in delivering far less with less.